 Solo Travel Tools and Practical Utilities

-Planning becomes significantly easier when decisions are supported by simple, purpose-built tools.
+Planning becomes easier when decisions are supported by simple, purpose-built tools.

 Checklists and Glossaries

-Solo travel often involves managing many small decisions.
-Checklists and glossaries help reduce friction by making those decisions more structured and repeatable.
+Checklists and glossaries help reduce planning friction by making common decisions more structured and repeatable.

 Checklists